impostorsguides/impostorsguides.github.io/rbenv/1-k-content.md

   <img src="/assets/images/screenshot-15mar2023-352am.png" width="70%" style="border: 1px solid black; padding: 0.5em">
 </p>

-If `rbenv` is being invoked, I expect both the output of `which ruby` from the test file and the output of `echo ‘inside rbenv-exec'` from the command file to appear in a new file named "result.txt".
+If `rbenv` is being invoked, I expect both the output of `which ruby` from the test file and the output of `echo 'inside rbenv-exec'` from the command file to appear in a new file named "result.txt".
 I run the test and `cat` that file:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-15mar2023-353am.png" width="70%" style="border: 1px solid black; padding: 0.5em">